sarahmjk/my-first-led-strip-experiment/tutorial.md

 ```

 The DigitalPin should be set to the pin name of the pin that you plugged the LED strip into.
-Makes sure they match!
+Make sure they match!

 ## Step 2: Set the color to Red
 Next, Let's add to the ``||basic: forever||`` block.
 Go to the Neopixels drawer and find the